 The Town of Milton is pleased to be your water provider and the Town Council welcomes your input on how we can provide the safest drinking water supply to our citizens.
 The town council meets at the Milton Library on Union Street, Milton, DE on the first Monday of each month at 6:30 p.m. and is willing to accommodate your comments.
-Should you have any additional questions or comments regarding this report or your water quality, please contact Allen Atkins at 302-683-4110.
-There were few errors in last year's CCR such as missing SWA web site, Sources of drinking water statement, FDA statement, incorrect barium result, and we have also added a statement for using results older than one year.
+Should you have any additional questions or comments regarding this report or your water quality, please contact Gregory Wingo at 302-684-4110.

-Public Health, Office of Drinking Water routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2011.
+Public Health, Office of Drinking Water and the Milton Water Department routinely monitors for constituents in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2014.

 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.